adchsm/Slidebars/README.md

 * New helper class `.sb-disbale-close` - When using 'close' link behaviour, add this class to a link to stop it closing the Slidebar.
 * API rework.
 All API methods are now prefixed with `.slidebars`.
 For example `yourVariable.slidebars.open('left');`.
 * New API method `.destroy(side)`.
 Removes Slidebar from the DOM.
+* New option `siteLock` set to true or false, default: false.
+Locks site to prevent site scrolling when Slidebar is open.
 * You may now use class `.sb-site` as your site container rather than id `#sb-site`.
 * The script no longer checks positions of site and Slidebar elements, or moves them if located incorrectly.
 * .NET compatible.